5 Home Remedies to Unshrink Clothes

 The most they can do is relax the fibers a little bit so that you can stretch them back out again.
 There are quite a few methods you can try at home, so today we’ll share with you some of the most popular.

 1. Hair conditioner to unshrink clothes

-Hair conditioner is a good solution for unshrinking wool garments.
-This treats the clothes in a similar way to normal fabric softener would, but its advantage is that it reverts the piece of clothing to its original size.
+Hair conditioner is a good solution to unshrink clothes made out of wool.
+This remedy treats clothes in a similar way than normal fabric softener, but with the advantage of reverting the piece of clothing to its original size.

 - ¼ a cup of hair conditioner (62 ml)

 - ¼ a cup of white vinegar (62 ml, optional)